mini-services/miniurl/README.md

 -   [ ] Allow for issuing signed signatures
 -   [ ] Publish as a plugin NPM package with programmatic usage, also suitable as Fastify & Express plugins
 -   [ ] RBAC - allow links to be related to certain users/groups/roles via headers/auth and used only by them
+-   [ ] Extract a template out of this repo (for future repos)
+-   [ ] Separate Makefile to multiple files - helm makefile, docker makefile etc.

 ## Development